Self-Supervised Beat Tracking in Musical Signals with Polyphonic Contrastive Learning: Beat Tracking and Downbeat Estimation

 \subsection{Modern Methods}

 When it comes to deep learning and beat estimation, a wide range of methods have been introduced lately.
 In these kinds of tasks, the neural network produces an activation function.
 This function is supposed to equal 1 when a beat occurs, and 0 otherwise.
-This function is then "picked" using a \acs{DBN} \citep{krebs2015efficient} \citep{bock2014multi} \citep{krebs2013rhythmic}.
-These networks are probabilistic, and include \ac{HMM}s and particle filtering models.
+This function is then "picked" using a Dynamic Bayesian Network (DBN) \citep{krebs2015efficient} \citep{bock2014multi} \citep{krebs2013rhythmic}.
+These networks are probabilistic, and include Hidden Markov Models (HMM) and particle filtering models.
 They read the activation function and output its beat locations.
 We will come back to these later in this report.
-The first beat tracking architectures that were found to work were \acs{RNN} networks such as \ac{LSTM}s \citep{hochreiter1997long}.
-These types of networks were notably used in \citep{bock2014multi} and \citep{bock2016joint} to produce both beat and downbeat activation functions.
+The first beat tracking architectures that were found to work were Recurrent Neural Networks (RNN) such as Long Short Term Memory (LSTM) \citep{hochreiter1997long}.
+These types of networks are notably used in \citep{bock2014multi} and \citep{bock2016joint} to produce both beat and downbeat activation functions.
 More recently, temporal convolutional networks were found to perform just as well \citep{matthewdavies2019temporal}.

 When it comes to training networks for beat tracking and/or downbeat estimation, we can distinguish two settings.
 The first is associated with training a model on one task only (i.e. we train one network on beat tracking or downbeat estimation only).
 In the second setting, both beat and downbeat locations are learned jointly during training, by two separate networks (the loss from each network is combined).
-This was found to vastly improve results for downbeat estimation \citep{bock2016joint}.
+This vastly improves results for downbeat estimation \citep{bock2016joint}.
 After all, beat tracking is an easier task, and a downbeat estimation network benefits from knowing where beats are located.
 Table \ref{tab:f1} summarizes the performance of some popular beat estimation methods.
-We report the papers' F1-measure \footnote{Note that, although the F1-measure is the most popular evaluation metric for beat tracking and downbeat estimation, a wide variety of other metrics also exist.
+We report the papers' F1-measure\footnote{Note that, although the F1-measure is the most popular evaluation metric for beat tracking and downbeat estimation, a wide variety of other metrics also exist.
 We will briefly introduce them later in this report.} of correct versus incorrectly predicted beats. \textit{Correctness} is determined over a small window of 70 ms.